dhananjaygr/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-02.md

      ![Picture 1](../Media/SC-200-img22.png)

     >**Note:** If you have completed the onboarding process and don't see devices in the Devices list after an hour, it might indicate an onboarding or connectivity problem.

+### Task 2: Run a detection test

+In this task, run the following PowerShell script on a newly onboarded device to verify that it's properly reporting to the Defender for Endpoint service.

+1. Inside the Lab-VM, select **Type here to search**, and search for **CMD**, right-click on **Command Prompt** and select **Run as administrator**.

+1. At the prompt, copy and run the following command:

+    ```powershell
+    powershell.exe -NoExit -ExecutionPolicy Bypass -WindowStyle Hidden $ErrorActionPreference = 'silentlycontinue';(New-Object System.Net.WebClient).DownloadFile('http://127.0.0.1/1.exe', 'C:\\test-MDATP-test\\invoice.exe');Start-Process 'C:\\test-MDATP-test\\invoice.exe'
+    ```

+    >**Note**: The Command Prompt window closes automatically.
+If successful, a new alert appears in the portal for the onboarded device in about 10 minutes.

+## Review
+In this lab, you have completed the following:

+- Onboarded Windows Client devices
+- Ran a detection test

+## You have successfully completed the lab.